sumitpdeshmukh/DataAnalysisWithPython/README.md

 # DataAnalysisWithPython
-This repo will contain submission work for the course DataAnalysisWithPython.
+This repo will contain submission work for the course Data Analysis using Python.
 The solutions to Project and Mid-term exam will also be here.